 The complete, printable recipe is at the end of this post.

-In a large bowl, beat together the eggs, oil, vanilla and sugar.
-Fold in the zucchini.
-In a separate bowl, whisk together the flour, salt, baking powder, baking soda and cinnamon.
-Beat into wet mixture just until incorporated.
-Gently fold in the blueberries.
+2. In a large bowl, whisk together the eggs, oil, vanilla and sugar.
+Stir in the zucchini.
+Whisk the dry ingredients together in a separate bowl, then stir into the wet mixture and stir just until incorporated.
+Gently stir in the blueberries.

 loaf of blueberry zucchini bread in pan